 The angels ask the disciples — Why are you standing there looking up in the sky?
-You and I have work to do!
+Brothers and Sisters, you and I have work to do!

 YOU MUST BE MY WITNESSES in Jerusalem, throughout Judea and Samaria and to the ends of the earth.

-A witness is one who experiences with one’s own eyes and ears what has taken place.
+A witness is one who knows with one’s own eyes and ears what has taken place.

-A witness is one who has filtered through one’s own senses what their account of the truth is.
+A witness is one who has filtered through one’s own senses what one’s own account of the truth is.

 I consider myself a witness to the resurrection.
-I have had enough experiences of risen life, even of mystical experience that I am convinced that Jesus is real, that he lives and reigns, that he empowers us through his Spirit.
+I have had enough experiences of risen life–even of mystical experience–that I am convinced that Jesus is real; that he lives and reigns today in our world, that he empowers us through his Spirit.
 Throughout my life I have found myself immersed in the mystery of God, Father, Son and Holy Spirit.